Home » Engineering » civil engineering » What is a stone? Types of stone, testing performed on it, Properties and application of stone

 5.Strength: Strength is an important property to be looked into before selecting stone as building block.
 Indian standard code recommends, a minimum crushing strength of 3.5 N/`mm^2` for any building block.
 Here we shows the crushing strength of various stones.
 Due to non-uniformity of the material, usually a factor of safety of 10 is used to find the permissible stress in a stone.
 Hence even laterite can be used safely for a single storey building, because in such structures expected load can hardly give a stress of 0.15 N/`mm^2` .
 However in stone masonry buildings care should be taken to check the stresses when the beams (Concentrated Loads) are placed on laterite wall.

-7.Percentage wear: It is measured by attrition test.
-It is an important property to be considered in selecting aggregate for road works and railway ballast.
+7.Percentage wear: Engineers measure it using the attrition test, an important property to consider when selecting aggregate for road works and railway ballast.
 A good stone should not show wear of more than 2%.

 9.Weathering: Rain and wind cause loss of good appearance of stones.
 Hence stones with good weather resistance should be used for face works.